space-system-rw/space-system-node-api/README.md

 # space-system-node-api
-This project is built with node.js and postgres.
+This project is built with node.js and postgresql.